goatshriek/stumpless/INSTALL.md

 sudo apt-get install git cmake make gcc g++ doxygen
 ```

-Cygwin lacks a package manager in the environment itself, requiring packges to
+Cygwin lacks a package manager in the environment itself, requiring packages to
 be installed using the setup script.
 You can install the needed packages in the
-GUI, or if you want to just do it via command line, you can do something like
+GUI, or if you want to just do it via the command line, you can do something like
 this:

 ```sh